Albright: 'No done deal' as Israel, Syria prepare to meet

 "We all understand how fateful the decisions are," Albright said Sunday ahead of the U.S.-sponsored talks, which will take place in a semi-secluded conference center in West Virginia.

 Israeli Prime Minister Ehud Barak and Syrian Foreign Minister Farouk al-Sharaa met last month in Washington, the highest-level meeting ever between Israel and Syria, Middle East neighbors that have fought five wars since Israel's inception half a century ago.

-Foremost among the topics is the Golan Heights.
-Syria has demanded a full Israeli withdrawal from the strategic plateau that Israel captured from Syria in the 1967 Middle East War.
+Foremost among the topics when the two officials resume talks Monday will be the Golan Heights.
+Syria has demanded a full Israeli withdrawal from the strategically important plateau since it was captured in the 1967 Mideast war.

 Barak must find Syrian concessions that will make the return of the Golan palatable to Israelis, or change Syria's determination that there can be no compromise on the issue.

 "Israel's full withdrawal from the Golan to the June 4, 1967, lines is a settled issue.
 It is not a matter for bargaining or negotiation," one Syrian official said.

 But that official said the issues of "water, security arrangements, the future peaceful ties and a timetable to achieve this" were open to discussion.

 Syria contends that the late Israeli Prime Minister Yitzhak Rabin agreed during lower-level peace talks that stalled in 1996 to return the Golan, a water-rich region that overlooks the upper Jordan River valley.

 In those discussions, Syrian and Israeli military leaders sketched out demilitarized zones on either side of a still- undetermined border.

 Israel has expressed a willingness to return to the 1923 borders between Syria and what was then Palestine.
 The older borders grant Israel several square miles of territory it says Syria encroached upon between that date and 1967.
 Israel was created in 1948.